 European Wall Lizards are a very active and can be seen basking in sunlight or out and about looking for food, but they are quite timid and can run very fast when you approach, if caught by the tail, they can drop it.
 The dropped tail keeps wiggling for several minutes, making the predator think they still have them.
 The broken tail will start to regrow right away and a new tail grows back relatively quickly, but it will be a slightly different color than the rest of the lizard.

 European Wall Lizards usually hibernate between November and March.
-However, here on the island, they are sometimes spotted basking in the sun on warm winter days.
+They are sometimes spotted basking in the sun on warm winter days on the outer coast.

 The eggs can be buried, placed in woodpiles, or laid under rocks.
 After hatching, Wall Lizards are on their own, they will start to search for food while keeping a low profile to avoid being eaten by predators.